margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## The Sea ##
-A million miles of open sea
+A million miles of open sea.
 It goes on and on.
 Boats out.
 Seagulls flying.